Arestronaut/Nordigen-Swift/README.md

 # Nordigen Swift

-A swift package for the Nordigen API.
+A Swift package wrapper for the [Nordigen API](https://nordigen.com/en/).